Formal category theory in $\infty$-equipments I: First notions of formal category theory

+Here, the vertical arrows in the bottom square are induced by composing with the canonical 2-cell $\id_i \rightarrow w^\circledast w_\circledast$, and hence equivalences (see \cref{rem.injection}).
+The horizontal arrows are induced by composition with $\bar{\eta}$.
+The total composite of the two left vertical arrows are an equivalence on account of \cref{prop.conj-comp-adjunction}, and the drawn diagonal arrow must be an equivalence as well as $\eta$ exhibits a Kan extension.
+It follows that the bottom horizontal arrow is an equivalence by 2-out-of-3.
+Thus $\bar{\eta}$ is an equivalence. \end{proof}

-\begin{proposition} Suppose that $w : i \rightarrow j$ is an arrow of $\P$.
-Let $x$ be an object of $\P$ and write $A \subset \Vert(\P)(i,x)$ the full subcategory spanned by those arrows that admit a left Kan extension along $w$.
-Then there exists a partial left adjoint
+\begin{notation} Let $x \in \P$ and $w : i \rightarrow j$ be an arrow of $\P$.
+Then we can apply the construction of \cref{con.colim-functor} to the specific case that $W = w^\circledast$.
+In this case, $A \subset \Vert(\P)(i,x)$ is the full subcategory spanned by the arrows that admit a left Kan extension along $w$.
+We will write